-Click on the 'Format' button and in the 'Open file' dialog you navigate to and select the FastA database (e.g., swiss.seq from the GPMAW CD-ROM - it needs to be installed on the hard drive).
+Click on the 'Format' button Eormat and in the 'Open file' dialog you navigate to and select the FastA database (e.g., swiss.seq from the GPMAW CD-ROM - it needs to be installed on the hard drive).
 When selected, the database is quickly converted (note that the converted database takes up approximately the same amount of space as the original database) and you are asked to add it to the list of databases available for local BLAST.

 You may add several databases to the list.
-The 'Add database' button
+The 'Add database' button button Delete entry you can remove databases from the list.

-Add database may be used to add already converted databases to the list (e.g., if they are shared across a network) and with the 'Delete entry' button
+Add database may be used to add already converted databases to the list

+(e.g., if they are shared across a network) and with the 'Delete entry'